autoSteve/ha-solcast-solar/README.md

 > [!NOTE]
 >
 > Automated dampening may not work for you, especially because of the way that your generation entities report energy, or if you are on a wholesale energy market plan where prices can go negative so you limit site export at those times.
+(But do read on for a likely solution on that front.)
 >
 > This integrated automated dampening feature will suit many people, but it is not a panacea.
 >
-> **Be warned**: THINK, INVESTIGATE, and **then** REPORT any issues with automated dampening, IN THAT ORDER.
-It may look like a "tick and flick" option in the configuration, but this is not.
+> It may look like a "tick and flick" option in the configuration, but this is not.
+It is a complex piece of code that has to deal with different types of PV generation reporting and possible communications issues between your inverter and Home Assistant, whilst spotting anomalous generation caused by shading.
 >
-> If you think and investigate, and spot something that could be improved for everybody, then report it please.
-If you raise an issue without showing your working to demonstrate that you have thought, investigated, and then reported for that issue, then your issue may be closed quickly with little or no support.
+> If you think auto dampening is not working correctly then please THINK, INVESTIGATE, and then REPORT any issues with automated dampening, in that order.
+Include details of why you think auto dampening is not working and the possible solution in any issue report.
 >
-> If you investigate and find that an issue is because your hand-built generation entity is not like anyone elses, then please, roll your own dampening solution.
-The component parts are available for you to do so by utilising granular dampening.
+> If you investigate and find that an issue is because of your hand-built generation entity then auto-dampening may not be for you and in this case please roll your own dampening solution, or be technically constructive in any suggested improvement.
+The component parts are available for you to build your own by utilising granular dampening.

 [<img src="https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/automated-dampening.png" width="500">](https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/automated-dampening.png)